rust-lang/rfcs/text/1422-pub-restricted.md

-However, since `b` is non-`pub`, its `pub` items and re-exports are solely accessible via the subhierarchy of its module parent (i.e., `mod a`, as long as no entity attempts to re-export them to a braoder scope.
+However, since `b` is non-`pub`, its `pub` items and re-exports are solely accessible via the subhierarchy of its module parent (i.e., `mod a`, as long as no entity attempts to re-export them to a broader scope.

 In other words, in some sense `mod b { pub use item; }` *could*